Martha's Vineyard: Attempted annexation by Rhode Island (1684)

 As for the history following the attempted annexation, Native American literacy in the schools founded by Thomas Mayhew Jr. and taught by Peter Folger (the grandfather of Benjamin Franklin) was such that the first Native American graduates of Harvard were from Martha's Vineyard, including the son of Hiacoomes, Joel Hiacoomes.
-"The ship Joel Hiacoomes was sailing on, as he was returning to Boston from a trip home shortly before the graduation ceremonies, was found wrecked on the shores of Nantucket Island.
-Caleb Cheeshahteaumauk, the son of a sachem of Homes Hole, did graduate from Harvard in the class of 1665."
+Caleb Cheeshahteaumuck, another Native American resident of Martha's Vineyard, graduated from Harvard in 1665.
 Cheeshahteaumauk's Latin address to the corporation (New England Corporation), which begins "Honoratissimi benefactores" (most honored benefactors), has been preserved.
 In addition to speaking Wampanoag and English, they studied Hebrew, classical Greek, and Latin.
 All of the early Native American graduates died shortly after completing their course of study.
-Many native preachers on the island, however, also preached in the Christian churches from time to time.
+Many native preachers on the island also preached in the Christian churches from time to time.